Hà Thúc Ký

 Hà Thúc Ký (1 January 1919 – 16 October 2008) was a South Vietnamese opposition politician.
-During the presidency of Ngô Đình Diệm he was sentenced to 20 years in prison, however, after the coup and assassination of Diệm in 1963, he was released by the rebel forces.
+During the presidency of Ngô Đình Diệm he was sentenced in absentia to 20 years in prison and arrested in October 1958, however, after the coup and assassination of Diệm in 1963, he was released by the rebel forces.
 He ran for president in the 1967 South Vietnamese presidential election, under the Đại Việt Revolutionary Party, a branch of the Nationalist Party of Greater Vietnam and was unsuccessful.
 In 1974, after President Nguyễn Văn Thiệu amended the "Regulations of the Political Party" into law, Ký filed an application at the Supreme Court to sue President Thiệu, declaring that the law was unconstitutional.

 Early life

 He was born in Huế, Annam, French Indochina and was the youngest of eight children.
 After graduating from high school, he attended the University of Hanoi where he earned a BS in engineering.
 He relocated to Cà Mau where he worked as an engineer.
 In 1945, the Japanese coup d'état in French Indochina took place, Ký joined the Nationalist Party of Greater Vietnam.